Subscribe to our mailing list

 On 11 April, the Glasgow Science Centre is bringing their ‘Powering the Future’ exhibition to the venue featuring a wide range of interactive, hands-on exhibits to explore sustainable energy options for the future.

-These events don’t require pre-booking, but children under 10 must be accompanied by an adult.
+These events are FREE and don’t require pre-booking, but children under 10 must be accompanied by an adult.

 There are more Easter crafts from 14 – 19 April in the Grain Exchange, with 3D printing, paper basket weaving, mobile making and making blossoms and spring flowers to add to a full size Cherry tree.

-These events don’t require pre-booking, but children under 10 must be accompanied by an adult.
+These events are FREE and don’t require pre-booking, but children under 10 must be accompanied by an adult.

 Copyright © 2026 Destination South Ayrshire.
 Provided by South Ayrshire Council.